Early settlers (New Zealand)

 Topic Explorer is an online tool from the National Library of New Zealand.
-It contains a wide range of quality resources for students in a range of formats (eg articles, books, images, videos, primary sources, sets, websites) on a variety of topics.
+It contains a wide range of quality resources for students in a range of formats.
 These resources have been selected from reliable national and international sources.

-Choose the topic Immigration to New Zealand to find lots of information.
+- Find the topic Immigration to New Zealand.

 Tips: We like these links because they have all been chosen by librarians, so the sites will be trustworthy.
-It is a good idea to find the About link on each site, to see what the sites mission and values are.
+It is a good idea to find the About us link on each site, to see what the site's missions and values are.

 Early settler life

 There was a lot of work to do in early colonial New Zealand.
 Land had to be cleared to build communities and for farming.
 The following websites have information about daily life in 19th century New Zealand.

 Te Ara also has information about the daily life of early settlers in New Zealand.